Honduras: Poverty

-Because much of the Honduran economy is based on small scale agriculture of only a few exports, natural disasters have a particularly devastating impact.
+Because much of the economy is based on small scale agriculture of only a few exports, natural disasters have a particularly devastating impact.
 Natural disasters, such as 1998 Hurricane Mitch, have contributed to this inequality as they particularly affect poor rural areas.
 Additionally, they are a large contributor to food insecurity in the country as farmers are left unable to provide for their families.
 A study done by Honduras NGO, World Neighbors, determined the terms "increased workload, decreased basic grains, expensive food, and fear" were most associated with Hurricane Mitch.

 The rural and urban poor were hit hardest by Hurricane Mitch.
 Those in southern and western regions specifically were considered most vulnerable as they both were subject to environmental destruction and home to many subsistence farmers.
-Due to disasters such as Hurricane Mitch, the agricultural economic sector has declined a third in the past twenty years.
-This is mostly due to a decline in exports, such as bananas and coffee, that were affected by factors such as natural disasters.
-Indigenous communities along the Patuca River were hit extremely hard as well.
+The agricultural economic sector has declined a third in the past 20 years, mostly representing a decline in exports, such as bananas and coffee, that were affected by natural disasters.
+Indigenous communities along the Patuca River were hit hard as well.
 The mid-Pataca region was almost completely destroyed.
 Over 80% of rice harvest and all of banana, plantain, and manioc harvests were lost.
 Relief and reconstruction efforts following the storm were partial and incomplete, reinforcing existing levels of poverty rather than reversing those levels, especially for indigenous communities.
 The period between the end of food donations and the following harvest led to extreme hunger, causing deaths amongst the Tawahka population.
 Those that were considered the most "land-rich" lost 36% of their total land on average.
 Those that were the most "land-poor", lost less total land but a greater share of their overall total.
 This meant that those hit hardest were single women as they constitute the majority of this population.